Spaying and Neutering

 What happens after the surgery?

-We typically keep spay/neuter pet patients overnight to monitor and manage their recovery.
-We’ll schedule an appointment for pick up where we’ll review the post-operative do’s and don’ts, including pain medication and limiting physical activity for at least ten days.
+Pets typically go home the same day.
+We’ll call you to schedule an appointment for pick up, where we’ll review the post-operative dos and don’ts, including pain medication and limiting physical activity for at least ten days.
 We also recommend pets wear E-collars (cones) to restrict them from biting or licking at their sutures (stitches).